Logistics

 Cost:

-• Once your prerequisites have been confirmed and your application has been approved, you will receive a link to register and make your deposit.
-Deposits for the retreat are 50% of the full cost and are due by January 28th.
+Once your prerequisites have been confirmed and your application has been approved (by October 15), you will receive a link to make your pre-registration deposit.
+Deposits for the retreat are $300 and are due by November 15.
 Please note that deposits are not refundable.
+When you make your deposit, you will then be able to register.
+Registration will open for those who have submitted deposits on January 20.

 Schedule: